15minutOdmora/Speedometer/README.md

 We can now set the ObjectTracking, initializing it by passing the video instance:

 Also configuring some limitations on objects, such as maximum size and minimum size, I know by other tests that the average size of a car is about 4000 pixels(surface so it's squared pixels) in this case.
-By setting this limitations we ignore all the false positive objects trat are detected.
+By setting this limitation we ignore all the false positive objects that are detected.

 ```python
 # main.py file